 Operating System –

 It is crucial for you to know which operating system that most of your customers use.
-For banking app development projects, I would recommend you to develop your app for both iOS and Android.
+For banking app development cost of projects, I would recommend you to develop your app for both iOS and Android.
 If you’re building native apps for both mobile platforms, this will increase the cost of developing a banking app.
 However this increased cost will not occur for hybrid app development in this scenario.

 Application Features –

 Due to the requirement of extra developing hours, the more features you add, the costlier it gets.
 Having unnecessary features is quite harmful to the user experience.
 Hence, you should choose the features based on the user journey and benefits that the user desires, not vice-versa.

 To add features and access data, backend development will be required to integrate your app with several third-party APIs such as Google maps API.
 Also, every integration increases the development time, and so does the cost of developing a banking application.

 Many IT experts will overwhelm you by naming dozens of features that your mobile banking app should have, when in fact many of these you might not need.
 You’ll be surprised to know that there are only three key features a banking mobile app needs:

 - Account Management

 - Fast Monetary Transactions

 - Quick Access to Customer Service